What to Expect

 - We will be using hand tools such as a pulaski, axe, shovel, rake and shears which may cause injury if used inappropriately.
 Training on proper use will be conducted at the trailhead.

 - Our work may consist of building new trails or reroutes, maintaining trails such as repairing ruts, brushing/cutting shrubs, cutting roots, and fine-tuning trail tread.
-This will include digging, rake duff and earth, lifting and clearing rocks and deadfall, and prune roots and shrubs.
+This will include digging, raking duff and earth, lifting and clearing rocks and deadfall, and pruning roots and shrubs.

 What to Bring